vestrel00/contacts-android/docs/profile/insert-profile.md

 For more info, read about [Blank contacts](./../entities/about-blank-contacts.md).

 > ℹ️ This may affect performance.
-When this is set to false, the API executes extra lines of code to
+When this is set to false, the API executes extra lines of code
-> check if RawContacts are blank or not, which may result in a slight performance hit.
-You can
+> to perform the validation, which may result in a slight performance hit.
+You can disable this
-> disable this internal check, perhaps increasing insertion speed, by setting this to true.
+> internal check, perhaps increasing insertion speed, by setting this to true.

 ## Blank data are not inserted